williamzion/simple-chat/README.md

 # Pretty-Chat

-Pretty-chat is written in Golang under instruction of [Go Programming Blueprints](https://www.goodreads.com/book/show/32902495-go-programming-blueprints---second-edition).
+Simple-chat is written in Golang under instruction of [Go Programming Blueprints](https://www.goodreads.com/book/show/32902495-go-programming-blueprints---second-edition).

 ## Introduction

-Pretty-chat is a websocket and github oauth2 implemented simple chatting web application.
+Simple-chat is a websocket and github oauth2 implemented simple chatting web application.

 Dependencies used in this application are: